The journey continues 2015

 As an added challenge this year a number of the group are preparing additional work for a group exhibit at the Taiwan International Show in 2016.

-Our work from 2013 will be exhibited at the ICHF Show in March at the NEC Birmingham and our 2014 work is travelling to Minnesota in the USA as a special exhibit.
+Our work from 2013 was exhibited at the ICHF Show in March at the NEC Birmingham and our 2014 work is travelling to Minnesota in the USA as a special exhibit.

 Sunday, 4 May 2014